Extending CLI Features and Plugins

 Plugins are responsible for implementing the code that will be executed when the sub-commands are called.
 You can create a new plugin by implementing the Plugin interface.

 On top of being a Base, a plugin should also implement the SubcommandMetadata interface so it can be run with a CLI.
-It optionally to set custom help text for the target command; this method can be a no-op, which will preserve the default help text set by the cobra command constructors.
+Optionally, a custom help text for the target command can be set; this method can be a no-op, which will preserve the default help text set by the cobra command constructors.

 Kubebuilder CLI plugins wrap scaffolding and CLI features in conveniently packaged Go types that are executed by the kubebuilder binary, or any binary which imports them.
 More specifically, a plugin configures the execution of one of the following CLI commands: